Zack-Dx/Jsonify-RestAPI/readme.md

 ### 📦 Using Docker (recommended)

-To run the FreeAPI project, follow these steps:
+To run the Jsonify API project, follow these steps:

 1. Install [Docker](https://www.docker.com/) on your machine.
 2. Clone the project repository.